 Workplace Health and Safety Policy

 Rocket Seeder supports the rights of all persons covered by the policy to work in an environment that is, so far as is reasonably practicable, safe and without risks to health.
 Rocket Seeder is committed to the promotion of a joint and united approach to consultation and resolution of Workplace Health and Safety issues.
 Rocket Seeder is committed to improving health and safety with a view to improving workplace efficiency and productivity.
-This will be accomplished through the ongoing development, in consultation with Rocket Seeder's Workplace Health and Safety Representatives, of management systems and procedures designed to, so far as is reasonably practicable:
+This will be accomplished through the ongoing development, in consultation with the Rocket Seeder Limited Board of Directors, of management systems and procedures designed to, so far as is reasonably practicable:

 identify, assess and control workplace hazards;